Please see also Oxford University’s ‘Information for undergraduate applicants’ relating to the coronavirus pandemic.

 UCAS application and admissions tests

-You need to submit an application through UCAS no later than 6.00pm UK time on 15 October 2022 (to be considered for direct entry in 2023, or deferred entry in 2024).
-See more information about the UCAS form.
+You need to submit an application through UCAS no later than 6.00pm UK time on Monday 16 October 2023 (to be considered for direct entry in 2024, or deferred entry in 2025).
+See more information about the UCAS form

 The only exceptions are for applicants to Medicine and Law.
 Please check our website carefully to ensure you don’t miss the date of your test.